peter-gyuk/image-processing-cli-API/README.md

 For finding perimeter, the Bug Following algorithm was used with backtracking, as an own implementation.
 I tried to use algorithms that I have learned and already used before.
 These are maybe less effective (other edge detection algorithms could be used, like Canny), but the implementation was more straightforward and also avoided using complex libraries.

 For smoothing, I also implemented an own 2D discrete convolution.
 I used Gaussian blur as a basic solution, where I chose the 5x5 kernel.
 Other methods, such as spline, curve fitting could be used, but I have the experience with this method.
+It would be also a good improvement to use some kind of noise reduction convolution to eliminate small object (e.g. the small dots on test3.png), like Median or Outlier filtering.
 The approximated 5x5 Gaussian kernel is taken from here:
 [https://homepages.inf.ed.ac.uk/rbf/HIPR2/gsmooth.htm](https://homepages.inf.ed.ac.uk/rbf/HIPR2/gsmooth.htm)